forcedotcom/sfdx-bamboo-org/README.md

 # sfdx-bamboo-org

-For a fully guided walk through of setting up and configuring this sample, see the [Continuous Integration Using Salesforce DX](https://trailhead.salesforce.com/modules/sfdx_travis_ci) Trailhead module.
+For a fully guided walkthrough of setting up and configuring continuous integration using scratch orgs and Salesforce CLI, see the [Continuous Integration Using Salesforce DX](https://trailhead.salesforce.com/modules/sfdx_travis_ci) Trailhead module.

-This repository shows how to successfully setup deploying to non-scratch orgs (i.e. Sandbox or Production) with Bamboo.
-We make a few assumptions in this README:
+This repository shows how to successfully set up deploying to non-scratch orgs (sandboxes or production) with Bamboo.
+We make a few assumptions in this README.
+Continue only if you have completed these critical configuration prerequisites.

-- You know how to get your GitHub repository setup with Bamboo.
-(Here's their [Getting Started guide](https://confluence.atlassian.com/bamboo/getting-started-with-bamboo-289277283.html).)
+- You know how to set up your GitHub repository with Bamboo.
+(Need help?
+See the Bamboo [Getting Started guide](https://confluence.atlassian.com/bamboo/getting-started-with-bamboo-289277283.html).)

-- You have properly setup JWT-Based Authorization Flow (i.e. headless).
-We recommended using [these steps for generating your Self-Signed SSL Certificate](https://devcenter.heroku.com/articles/ssl-certificate-self).
+- You have properly set up the JWT-based authorization flow (headless).
+We recommended using [these steps for generating your self-signed SSL certificate](https://devcenter.heroku.com/articles/ssl-certificate-self).

-If any any of these assumptions aren't true, the following steps won't work.

 ## Getting Started
-1) [Fork](http://help.github.com/fork-a-repo/) this repo into your GitHub account using the fork link at the top of the page.
+1) [Fork](http://help.github.com/fork-a-repo/) this repo to your GitHub account using the fork link at the top of the page.

 2) Clone your forked repo locally: `git clone https://github.com/<git_username>/sfdx-bamboo-org.git`

-3) Make sure you have the Salesforce CLI installed.
-Check by running `sfdx force --help` and confirm you see the command output.
-If you don't have it installed you can download and install it from [here](https://developer.salesforce.com/tools/sfdxcli).
+3) Make sure that you have Salesforce CLI installed.
+Run `sfdx force --help` and confirm you see the command output.
+If you don't have it installed, you can download and install it from [here](https://developer.salesforce.com/tools/sfdxcli).

-4) Setup a JWT-based auth flow for the target orgs that you want to deploy to.
-This step will create a server.key file that will be used in subsequent steps.
+4) Set up a JWT-based auth flow for the target orgs that you want to deploy to.
+This step creates a `server.key` file that is used in subsequent steps.
 (https://developer.salesforce.com/docs/atlas.en-us.sfdx_dev.meta/sfdx_dev/sfdx_dev_auth_jwt_flow.htm)

-5) Confirm you can perform a JWT-based auth to the target orgs: `sfdx force:auth:jwt:grant --clientid <your_consumer_key> --jwtkeyfile server.key --username <your_username>`
+5) Confirm that you can perform a JWT-based auth to the target orgs: `sfdx force:auth:jwt:grant --clientid <your_consumer_key> --jwtkeyfile server.key --username <your_username>`

-   **Note:** For more info on setting up JWT-based auth see [Authorize an Org Using the JWT-Based Flow](https://developer.salesforce.com/docs/atlas.en-us.sfdx_dev.meta/sfdx_dev/sfdx_dev_auth_jwt_flow.htm) in the [Salesforce DX Developer Guide](https://developer.salesforce.com/docs/atlas.en-us.sfdx_dev.meta/sfdx_dev).
+   **Note:** For more info on setting up JWT-based auth, see [Authorize an Org Using the JWT-Based Flow](https://developer.salesforce.com/docs/atlas.en-us.sfdx_dev.meta/sfdx_dev/sfdx_dev_auth_jwt_flow.htm) in the [Salesforce DX Developer Guide](https://developer.salesforce.com/docs/atlas.en-us.sfdx_dev.meta/sfdx_dev).

-6) From your JWT-Based connected app on Salesforce, retrieve the generated `Consumer Key`.
+6) From your JWT-based connected app on Salesforce, retrieve the generated `Consumer Key`.

-7) Setup Bamboo [plan variables](https://confluence.atlassian.com/bamboo/defining-plan-variables-289276859.html) for your Salesforce `Consumer Key` and `Username`.
+7) Set up Bamboo [plan variables](https://confluence.atlassian.com/bamboo/defining-plan-variables-289276859.html) for your Salesforce `Consumer Key` and `Username`.
 Note that this username is the username that you use to access your Salesforce org.

     Create a plan variable named `SF_CONSUMER_KEY`.

     Create a plan variable named `SF_USERNAME`.

-8) Encrypt your `server.key` file that you generated previously and add the encrypted file (`server.key.enc`) to the folder named `assets`.
+8) Encrypt the generated `server.key` file and add the encrypted file (`server.key.enc`) to the folder named `assets`.

     `openssl aes-256-cbc -salt -e -in server.key -out server.key.enc -k password`

-9) Setup Bamboo [plan variable](https://confluence.atlassian.com/bamboo/defining-plan-variables-289276859.html) for the password you used to encrypt your `server.key` file.
+9) Set up Bamboo [plan variable](https://confluence.atlassian.com/bamboo/defining-plan-variables-289276859.html) for the password you used to encrypt your `server.key` file.

     Create a plan variable named `SERVER_KEY_PASSWORD`.

 10) Create a Bamboo plan with the build file for your operating system selected (`build.bat` for Windows and `build.sh` for all others).
-The build files are included in the root directory of the git repository.
+The build files are included in the root directory of the Git repository.

-11) If you're on Windows, you'll need to install the [Salesforce CLI](https://developer.salesforce.com/docs/atlas.en-us.sfdx_setup.meta/sfdx_setup/sfdx_setup_install_cli.htm).

-And you should be ready to go!
-Now when you commit and push a change, your change will kick off a Bamboo build.
+Now you're ready to go!
+When you commit and push a change, your change kicks off a Bamboo build.

 Enjoy!

 ## Contributing to the Repository ###

 If you find any issues or opportunities for improving this repository, fix them!
-Feel free to contribute to this project by [forking](http://help.github.com/fork-a-repo/) this repository and make changes to the content.
+Feel free to contribute to this project by [forking](http://help.github.com/fork-a-repo/) this repository and making changes to the content.
 Once you've made your changes, share them back with the community by sending a pull request.
-Please see [How to send pull requests](http://help.github.com/send-pull-requests/) for more information about contributing to Github projects.
+See [How to send pull requests](http://help.github.com/send-pull-requests/) for more information about contributing to GitHub projects.

 ## Reporting Issues ###